{Plus ça change …}

 end

-Since chemists often produce datasets that are rife with correlations, a better approach than OLS is to base the regression on dominant eigenvectors.
+Since chemists often produce datasets that are rife with correlations, a better approach than OLS is to base the regression on dominant eigenvectors of the covariance matrix of your dataset.
 Long eigenvectors indicate directions of large variation in a dataset, short eigenvectors indicate directions of large correlation.
 Best prediction can be established by minimizing prediction error as a function of increasing number of eigenvectors considered.
 Prediction error typically first decreases (as we are initially underfitting) but after a minimum, rises again when correlations start wreaking havoc on the quality of prediction.
 This process is called dimension reduction for obvious reasons, and building a regression this way is called Principal Component Regression (PCR).

 You will note that OLS is PCR with all eigenvectors included.
 That is why OLS is not an a priori good approach in chemometrics.
 If you want to do even better than PCR, you may want to use PLS.
 But that is the subject of a further post.